Chocolate Easter Nests

 Variations and Substitutions for Chocolate Easter Nests

-- Nut or seed butter is amazing in here so feel free to use any you like such as 🥜 peanut, almond, sunflower, etc.
+- Nut or seed butter is amazing in Chocolate Easter Nests so feel free to use any you like such as 🥜 peanut, almond, or sunflower.

 - To make this recipe gluten-free you can purchase 🥨 gluten-free pretzels instead.